-Except for emergency actions and editorial corrections to published rules, all proposed rule changes/additions must be presented to the NATRCTM membership in a scheduled issue of Hoof Print at least 45 days prior to a vote of the NATRC Board of Directors.
+Except for emergency actions and editorial corrections to published rules, all proposed rule changes/additions must be presented to the NATRCTM membership on the national website at least 45 days prior to a vote of the NATRC Board of Directors.

-Changes from previous rule book are annotated with a vertical "bar" in the left margin.
+Changes from the previous Rule Book are annotated with a vertical "bar" in the left margin.

-Copyright 1984-2018 by North American Trail Ride Conference, Inc. P.O.
+Copyright 1984-2023 by North American Trail Ride Conference, Inc. P.O.
 Box 969, Beatrice, NE 68310

-NATRCTM and the logo of a left facing, hill climbing horse and rider are trademarks of the North American Trail Ride Conference, Inc.
+NATRC[TM] and the logo of a left facing, hill climbing horse and rider are trademarks of the North American Trail Ride Conference, Inc.